gtanczyk/genaicode/docs/design/genaicode_design_doc.md

 ### Anthropic Claude

 The `--anthropic` flag enables the use of Anthropic's Claude model.
 Claude is designed to be helpful, harmless, and honest, making it suitable for code generation tasks that require a high degree of reliability and safety.

+### Claude via Vertex AI

+The `--vertex-ai-claude` flag enables the use of Anthropic's Claude model through Vertex AI.
+This option combines the capabilities of Claude with the infrastructure of Vertex AI, providing an alternative way to access Claude's functionality.
+It requires setting both `GOOGLE_CLOUD_PROJECT` and `GOOGLE_CLOUD_REGION` environment variables.

 ## File Operations